brownjohnf/foodsec/README.markdown

-# Jack App Base: What is it?
+# PC|SN Food Security App

-It's a basic, functional app with Devise, CanCan and a basic role system already implemented.
+It's a basic, functional app with Devise, CanCan and a basic role system already implemented, built on my jack-app-base.

 # Requirements

 This has different answers.
-Nothing aside from ruby is *technically* required, but the app is designed to run as follows.
+Nothing aside from ruby/rails is *technically* required, but the app is designed to run as follows.

 * Rails 3.2.3
 * Bundler